srikanthk104/Prediction-of-hits/README.md

 # Prediction-of-hits
-Prediction of number of hits
+Prediction of number of hits with XGB regressor